peterMaa/map-northarrow-ios/README.md

 ![Config](storyboard-config.png)

-Also see the included [sample Xcode](Sample) project.
+Also see the included [example Xcode](Demo Project) project.

 ## Notes
-At runtime, the following properties will be set automatically on the UIImageView control:
+At runtime, the following properties will be set automatically on the `UIImageView` control:

 * `View Mode` is set to `Aspect Fit`
 * `User Interaction` is disabled

+This code has been tested against the 10.2 release of the ArcGIS Runtime SDK for iOS.
+While it should work with the 10.1 release onwards and may work with earlier releases, it has not been tested against them.

 ## Requirements

-* Xcode and the iOS SDK (download [here](https://developer.apple.com/xcode/))
+* Xcode and the iOS SDK ([download](https://developer.apple.com/xcode/))
-* ArcGIS Runtime SDK for iOS 10.2 or later (download [here](https://developers.arcgis.com/ios/?filename=AGSRuntimeSDKiOSv10.2-u1.pkg&folder=software/ArcGIS_RuntimeSDK/10.2))
+* ArcGIS Runtime SDK for iOS ([download](https://developers.arcgis.com/ios/?filename=AGSRuntimeSDKiOSv10.2-u1.pkg&folder=software/ArcGIS_RuntimeSDK/10.2))

 ## Resources